 Tmux is considered to be the next evolutionary step forward from the GNU Screen multiplexer.

-If you’re used to screen, you’ll find it easy to get started right away.
+If you’re used to the screen command, you’ll find it easy to get started right away.
 There are many similarities between the two applications.
 We had a great response to our screen command article, and I feel like our readers will really enjoy using some of the updated features of tmux.

-If you are already comfortable with screen, you can quickly scan this article for the differences.
+If you are already comfortable with the screen command, you can quickly scan this article for the differences.
 For some commands, I may point out similarities or differences.
 Aside from these notes, this article will not presume any previous knowledge.

 If you are a little lost and don’t know what this article is about yet, that is totally fine.
 We’re going to walk through everything together.
 I will show you how to install tmux and how to perform basic operations.

 Tmux is a popular application and it should be available in your Linux distribution’s official repository.
 You can install it using the package manage of your distribution.

 On Debian and Ubuntu-based distributions, you can install it using the following command:

 Getting Started with tmux

 As we touched on, tmux is a great application to make you more productive.
 It is a powerful piece of software, but it can be a little confusing to get started with.